Markkleeberg Castle and Gatehouse RegioCard

 The last owner, Dr. Paul Hoppe, was expelled as a result of the land reforms in 1947.
 After 1990 it was acquired by the Gerlach family who was responsible to a great extent not only for the renovation of the castle, but also for the revival of the entire historical ensemble, one of the most outstanding monuments in and around Leipzig

-Assistance for blind and visually-impaired people, special and personal help for people with disabilities, guide dogs allowed.
+Assistance for blind and visually-impaired people, guide dogs allowed.